RazorOp/razorops-web/_newsletter/brace-for-impact-as-kubernetes-support-for-dockershim-is-set-to-stop-on-may-3.md

 title: Brace for impact as Kubernetes support for Dockershim is set to STOP on May 3
-description: The removal of dockerism in the newest upcoming version of Kubernetes,
+description: The removal of dockerism in the newest upcoming version of Kubernetes, the popular container-orchestration system, requires users to migrate to an alternative runtime to stay up to date with future Kubernetes releases.
 permalink: "/newsletter/:title/"
 layout: newsletter
 date: '2022-04-25 16:52:36'